 5 types of lead nurturing campaigns

 A lead nurturing strategy can take many forms.
-It’s imperative to choose the right strategy so you can meet your business goals.
+It’s imperative to choose the right strategy to meet your business goals.

-Here are a few examples of lead nurturing campaigns you can adapt for your needs:
+Here are a few examples of lead nurturing campaigns you can adapt to your needs.

-- Welcome campaign: Once prospects have signed up for your email list, filled out a contact form, or otherwise expressed interest in your company, send a series of emails introducing them to your company and offering detailed information about your products.
-In this phase, 50% of marketers say email is your best bet for a good return on investment (ROI).
+Once prospects have signed up for your email list, filled out a contact form, or otherwise expressed interest in your company, send a series of emails introducing them to your company and offering detailed information about your products.

-- Promotional campaign: In the final stages of the sales process, make a push to close the deal by offering special discounts, deals, and pricing.
+In the final stages of the sales process, push to close the deal by offering special discounts, deals, and pricing.

 There are plenty of other ways to approach a lead nurturing campaign.
-You can combine and adjust these tactics, too, depending on what you need.
+You can combine and adjust these tactics, depending on your needs.
 Just remember to focus on meeting the needs of your leads at every stage of the buying process.

-7 steps to creating a lead nurturing strategy
+7 steps to create a lead nurturing strategy

-By following these seven steps, you’ll create a framework for a lead nurturing strategy that turns more prospects into sales.
+By following these 7 steps, you’ll create a framework for a lead nurturing strategy that turns more prospects into sales.